KhurtSC/Labs/Atomic Red Team Home Lab/T1057-Process-Discovery/tests/test-05-wmic/test-05-wmic-README.md

 ## 5. Findings and Expectations

-As hypothesized, `WMIC.exe` was spawned by `cmd.exe`, which itself was spawned by `powershell.exe` — the full three-link chain matched expectations. `CommandLine` confirmed `wmic process get /format:list`.
+As hypothesized, `WMIC.exe` was spawned by `cmd.exe`, which itself was spawned by `powershell.exe`, the full three-link chain matched expectations. `CommandLine` confirmed `wmic process get /format:list`.
 As seen in Test 3, `CurrentDirectory` was again `AppData\Local\Temp`, reinforcing this as a recurring behavioral indicator across Atomic Red Team executions rather than a one-off.

 ---